Board of Visitors

 He chairs the local Navy Recruiting District Assistance Council and is a retired Navy captain in the JAG Corps.
 He is past chair of the LAMP Section of the Washington State Bar Association, past chair of the Military Lawyers Committee of the GP/Solo Division of the American Bar Association, past co-chair (along with father Herb) of the United Way of King County’s Annual Campaign, and former president of the Washington State Chapter of the American Jewish Committee.
 He is also a member of Seattle Rotary and sits on the Ambassador Board of the UW College of Education.
 He is married to fellow visitor Bobbe Bridge.

 Melissa H. Brown, Esq.

+Effective January 1, 2018, Melissa will be transitioning from chief counsel, legislative legal affairs, at Georgia-Pacific LLC, up to their parent company as associate general counsel, legal reform.
 Before joining Georgia-Pacific in 2007, she was a partner at the law firm of Baach, Robinson & Lewis in Washington, D.C.
 In addition to advising clients on legal-reform strategies, she served as defense counsel in white-collar criminal cases and complex civil litigation, including commercial litigation, product liability defense and insurance defense.
 Her legal career began at the Washington, D.C., office of Akin, Gump, Strauss, Hauer & Feld, where her practice focused on white-collar criminal defense.